top of page

 How meetings sabotage productivity and ways we can combat it

-Have you noticed how hard it is to concentrate these days?
+Are you finding it hard to concentrate these days?
 You sit down to work only to find yourself interrupted by a message on Teams, due in a meeting, distracted by your inbox or a notification on your phone.
-At the end of the day, despite being busy, you feel you've got nothing done.
+At the end of the day, despite being busy, you've got nothing done.

 If this sounds familiar, you’re not alone – and it’s not your fault.

-According to Microsoft’s 2025 Workplace Trends report 68% of workers say they don’t have enough uninterrupted focus time during their workday and the average employee spends two thirds of their time in meetings, their inbox or chat messages.
+According to Microsoft’s 2025 Workplace Trends report 68% of workers say they don’t have enough uninterrupted focus time and the average employee spends two thirds of their time in meetings, their inbox or chat messages.

 6 ways task switching impairs concentration